 Music and dance

 I’m a dancer from way back (an amateur I assure you) and I never forgo the chance to take to the floor and learn a new style.
 I’ve danced the Tinikling in the Philippines, Salsa in Cuba, Hip Hop in NYC and learnt traditional tribal moves in the jungles of Laos.
 It only takes a willingness to try.
 Often you don’t even have to leave the hotel, as resorts usually offer cultural nights once a week.
 So get involved!
 If you prefer to stay off the dancefloor, music alone is a great way to cut through language barriers.
 Sing, play an instrument, learn a new instrument or just soak in professional performance, such as water puppets in Vietnam, whatever is familiar or fun to you.
 If you’re looking for opportunities to see or participate in dance, I charted this bucket list of traditional dance styles and their cultural birthplaces.

 Party with the locals

 In many instances, it’s counter-intuitive to visit a destination during a major local holiday, celebration or event.
 Tourist attractions may be closed, crowds excessive and price hikes send us running in the opposite direction.
 However, if you are willing to brave the downside of a significant cultural celebration it can pay huge dividends.
-Festivals and ceremonies are a window into cultural values and new ways to honour and celebrate occasions that you may just take home with you.
+Festivals and ceremonies are a window into cultural values and new ways to honour and celebrate or commemorate occasions that you may just take home with you.
 Chinese New Year (east Asia), Thaipusam (Singapore), Thanksgiving (U.S.A), Rio Carnival (Brazil), and Mardi Gras (New Orleans) are some of my favourite festivities and cultural rites so far.